ebzzry/ebzzry.github.io/en/fkd/nix.md

 system.
 The binaries will be available as `/run/current-system/sw/bin/zsh` and `/run/current-system/sw/bin/vim`, for Zsh and Vim, respectively.

+On macOS, the system environment is not used.

 ### <a name="userenvironment"></a> User environment